denten-books/plain-text/3-format.md

 width, transparency.
-The authors of IBM's FORMAT program, written in FORTRAN IV for OS/360 devices in 1968, explained that "all input to FORMAT is free-form," in that it contained "no positional constraints.[@berns_format_1968, 85; @berns_description_1969, 141]."
-The FORMAT system enabled further instructions for "layout control," which included `P` for "begin new paragraph," `T` for "tab," and `U` for "underline."
-It also contained more complex "command operands" like "CAPITALIZE AUTOMATICALLY," "JUSTIFY THE TEXT," and "REPEAT THE TITLE ON EVERY PAGE. [@berns_description_1969, 141-2]" Finally, FORMAT had the capability of building an index, in effect listing all the unique words in any given document, along with a rudimentary facility for search, "locating text words, phrases, and strings in the input stream" [@berns_format_1968, 91;
+The authors of IBM's FORMAT program, written in FORTRAN IV for OS/360 devices in 1968, explained that "all input to FORMAT is free-form," in that it contained "no positional constraints."[@berns_format_1968, 85; @berns_description_1969, 141] The FORMAT system enabled further instructions for "layout control," which included `P` for "begin new paragraph," `T` for "tab," and `U` for "underline."
+It also contained more complex "command operands" like "CAPITALIZE AUTOMATICALLY," "JUSTIFY THE TEXT," and "REPEAT THE TITLE ON EVERY PAGE."[@berns_description_1969, 141-2] Finally, FORMAT had the capability of building an index, in effect listing all the unique words in any given document, along with a rudimentary facility for search, "locating text words, phrases, and strings in the input stream."[@berns_format_1968, 91;
-@berns_description_1969, 145].
+@berns_description_1969, 145]

 !["Portion of listing of input stream."
 The layout of paper citations in FORMAT [@berns_format_1968, 87].](images/format.png)